The Kung Fu Panda Druid/Monk Multiclass

 Circle Forms – Level 2

-You can now transform into beasts that are more powerful.
-At 2nd level you can transform into a beast of CR 1 or lower.
+You can now transform into more powerful beasts.
+At 2nd level, you can transform into a beast of CR 1 or lower.
 You are still tied by the restrictions of no flying or swimming speed until level 4 and no flying speed until level 8.

 Primal Strike – Level 6